-$C{md}$ = measured concentration in the MD, corrected for sample preparation and any dilutions
+C{md} = measured concentration in the MD, corrected for sample preparation and any dilutions sample preparation and any dilutions

-C = measured concentration in the routine sample, corrected for sample preparation and any dilutions
+C =measured concentration in the routine sample, corrected for

-The RPD for any analyte must be $\leq 15$ for samples with analyte levels $\geq QL$ .
+The RPD for any analyte must be ≤ 15 for samples with analyte levels $\geq QL$.
 If the control limits are exceeded, flag all associated analyte results as estimated (J).